African Wildlife Foundation: Faro

 At the core of the Faro landscape in northern Cameroon is Faro National Park, located close to the Nigerian border.
-Not only does this park host the largest population of hippos in Cameroon, it is also home to elephants, black rhinos, cheetahs, hyenas, and other wildlife.
-AWF is lending support to counter-poaching park rangers in Faro and building a contingent of community scouts on the park's borders to provide a needed buffer between outsiders and the park.
+This park hosts the largest population of hippos in Cameroon.
+AWF is lending support to counter-poaching park rangers in Faro and building a contingent of community scouts on the park's borders to provide a buffer between outsiders and the park.

 Great Fish River

 The Great Fish River Nature Reserve is located in South Africa's Eastern Cape province.
-The 45,000-hectare reserve, which lies in the Great Fish River valley, is home to an important and increasingly vulnerable population of critically endangered black rhino.
+The 45,000-hectare reserve, which lies in the Great Fish River valley, is home to critically endangered black rhinos.

 Kazungula

 The floodplains of the Zambezi River are surrounded by a mosaic of miombo and mopane woodlands and grasslands that include important wildlife migration corridors.

-The Victoria Falls, the largest in the world, are between Mosi-oa-Tunya National Park in Zambia and Victoria Falls National Park in Zimbabwe.
+Victoria Falls, the largest in the world, are between Mosi-oa-Tunya National Park in Zambia and Victoria Falls National Park in Zimbabwe.
 The Falls and surrounding area are designated a World Heritage Site.

-However, the environment is threatened by growing and haphazard development of tourism, and lack of funding to the park authorities.
+However, the environment is threatened by the development of tourism and a lack of funding.

-The AWF has established the 160000 acre Sekute Conservation Area in this region in partnership with the Sekute Chiefdom, holding two elephant corridors.

-AWF helped wildlife authorities settle four new white rhinos in Mosi-oa-Tunya National Park in Zambia, joining the last surviving white rhino in the country, a bull.

-On 17 January 2011 it was reported that two of the female white rhinos had given birth to calves, which seemed healthy.
+The AWF has established the 160000 acre Sekute Conservation Area in this region in partnership with the Sekute Chiefdom, holding two elephant corridors' helped wildlife authorities settle four new white rhinos in Mosi-oa-Tunya National Park in Zambia, joining the last surviving white rhino in the country, a bull.
+On 17 January 2011, it was reported that two of the females white rhinos had given birth to calves, which seemed healthy.
 The area is also home to endangered black rhinos.

-In 2011 a cluster of modern new buildings for the Lupani community school were opened in Kazungula, built by the AWF at a cost of US$250,000.
+In 2011, a cluster of modern new buildings for the Lupani community school were opened in Kazungula, built by the AWF at a cost of US$250,000.

 The new school has six classrooms, offices and five teachers' houses with three bedrooms each.